DETAILED ACTION

 Rejections under 35 USC 102/103

 Examiner’s Response: Applicant’s arguments with respect to claim(s) 1 have been considered but are moot because the new ground of rejection does not rely on any reference applied in the prior rejection of record for any teaching or matter specifically challenged in the argument.
-Applicant has amended the claim to specify the intent interface at the SMO via API and the intent specifying an intended result thus changing the scope of the invention.
-A new reference is applied in a new grounds of rejection following an updated search.
+The amended portion including the plurality of abstraction levels changes the scope of the invention.
+An updated search was conducted and a new reference is applied, see the rejection below.

 Claim Rejections - 35 USC § 103